 Under the terms of two separate operating leases related to our facilities, we are required to maintain, as collateral, letters of credit during the terms of such leases.
-At July 31, 2016 and April 30, 2016, restricted cash of \$600,000, in aggregate, was pledged as collateral for the letters of credit.
+At October 31, 2016 and April 30, 2016, we had restricted cash of \$600,000, in aggregate, under these letters of credit.